thescouser89/build-finder/README.md

 the Koji database provided that the file name matches one of the specified Koji archive types and does not match the exclusion pattern.

-On the first completed run, the software will create a `checksum-<checksum-type>.json` file to cache the file checksums and a `builds.json` file to cache the Koji build information.
-Currently, if you wish to perform a clean run, you must *manually* remove the JSON files.
-Otherwise, the cache will be loaded and the information will not be recalculated.
-Alternatively, you may specify a different output directory for each run using the `--output-directory` option.
+When a run completes, and Build Finder will create a `checksum-<checksum-type>.json` file to cache the file checksums and a `builds.json` file to cache the Koji build information.
+These cache files will not be loaded unless the `use-checksums-file` and `use-builds-file` options, respectlively, are used.
+These files are written to the current directory or to the value given for `--output-directory`, if present.

 ## Output File Formats